neondatabase/website/content/flow/index.md

 - **Manually setting up and resetting environments.** End-to-end testing requires clean, isolated environments.
 Traditional workflows—i.e. spinning up new database instances, manually importing seed data into all of them—create delays in the testing pipeline.
 - **Managing shared development instances.** Multiple developers share the same instance for dev cause concurrency issues.
 Productivity is slowed down due to conflicting changes or overwritten test data.
 The larger the team, the more of a time sink this is.
 To avoid this, some teams end up creating many, many dev databases.

-## Reimagining database workflows

-In Neon, we’re proposing a different workflow.
+## How Neon reimagines them

-Instead of using separate instances as independent development environments, we rely on the concept of **ephemeral environments**—environments that are by default short-lived, instantly deployable, active only when being used, and programmatically created or deleted.
+To fix this broken system, we propose rethinking database workflows.
+Instead of using separate instances as independent development environments, we embrace the concept of **ephemeral environments**—environments that are by default short-lived, instantly deployable, active only when being used, and programmatically created or deleted.

 These ephemeral environments replicate an exact copy of both the schema and data from a parent environment.
 This allows teams to focus on maintaining a single parent environment while spinning up as many ephemeral environments as needed, without manual maintenance.